top of page

 Going Organic

 • Witham Town Council took over the Cut Throat Lane Allotments in 2021 and have updated and extended the communal composting area.
 Additional allotment plots are being introduced at Rivenhall Park in 2023 and more are planned for 2025 to meet the increasing demand.
 Growing your own fruit and vegetables is a tastier alternative to shop bought produce and helps limit the disposal of food packaging.
-Click Here to apply for an allotment.
+Apply for an allotment.

 • Witham Town Council do not use pesticides in any of their open spaces and discourage the use in their allotments.